KAHU-radar/.github/technical-overview/README.md

 * Path generation and upload:
   * Consecutive ARPA target locations are combined into a path.
   * The path is uploaded to the cloud using an efficient [Apache Avro](https://avro.apache.org/)-based [protocol](https://github.com/KAHU-radar/radarhub-opencpn/blob/master/data/proto_avro.json).
-  * If the internet is unavailable, paths are cached locally in an [sqlite database](https://sqlite.org/) until connectivity is restored.
+  * If the internet is unavailable, paths are cached locally in an [SQLite database](https://sqlite.org/) until connectivity is restored.

 ![Alternative 1 overview](Tech-Overview-Alt-1.png)

-## 2. Signal K set-up
+## 2. Signal K setup

 This setup supports any radar model that can stream ARPA targets over NMEA ($RATTM messages).

 * Core technology:
-  * Uses [Signal K](https://signalk.org/), an open-source onboard marine data hub.
+  * Uses [Signal K](https://signalk.org/), an open source onboard marine data hub.
   * Signal K provides flexibility by supporting various onboard systems and proprietary protocols through its plugins.

 * Data processing: